etchi17/COE332_Homework/homework05/README.md

 docker logs "container-name"
 ```

+If you decide to use your own redis-port, be sure to follow the following instructions to connect your Redis database server to your Flask application:
+- Run `docker inspect <container ID> | grep IPAddress` to find the IP (e.g. 172.xx.x.x)
+- Replace the redis client in the Flask app as: `redis.Redis(host='172.xx.x.x', port=6379)`
+- Replace `172.xx.x.x` with the actual IP you find in the first part

 ## Pull/Build/Launch Flask Application

 1. In order to use the Flask application, we first start off by pulling it from Dockerhub using the following command: